 - Curriculum and Focus – Be sure to evaluate potential Graduate Substance Abuse Counselor Programs based on your career goals, and what you hope to learn.
 For example, if you are interested in addiction counseling, perhaps earning an M.S. in Substance Abuse Counseling is the perfect path.
 If you’d like to explore substance abuse as it pertains to social work, maybe pursuing a D.S.W.
 (Doctor of Social Work) makes more sense.

-Find Substance Abuse Counselor Programs Today
+Find a List of Substance Abuse Counselor Schools Today

 Below, you’ll find some sponsored listings for Graduate Substance Abuse Counselor Programs that may catch your eye!
 Sort by program level (certificate, masters, or doctorate) and format (campus, online, and hybrid) to customize your list.
 Then follow the links to learn more and contact schools for more information.
 Or even start applying to Substance Abuse Counseling Degree Programs today!

 The Addictions specialization prepares mental health practitioners to develop knowledge and expertise in the area of substance abuse, addictions and addictive behaviors.
 You will explore the dynamics of substance abuse and dependence including drugs,...

 Prepare for a career in the counseling profession with Walden University’s M.S. in Mental Health Counseling.
 Examine a range of topics affecting the counseling field, including assessment, legal and ethical concerns, and intervention.
 This prog...

 Counseling, M.S. - Substance Abuse Counseling and Education

 The master’s degree in Counseling with a Substance Abuse Counseling and Education concentration (60 credit hours) is an innovative academic program designed for the working professional actively involved in or entering the field of Substance Abuse Coun..